Overview

 - Total tax payable: Rs 97,500

-Wait — that is Rs 97,500 under the new regime vs Rs 1,01,400 under the old regime.
+That's Rs 97,500 under the new regime against Rs 1,01,400 under the old regime.
 The new regime saves Rs 3,900 in this example.
 But this employee had Rs 3 lakh HRA.
-If HRA was Rs 4 lakh, the old regime wins by a wide margin.
-The break-even point shifts with every rupee of deduction.
+Push HRA up to Rs 4 lakh and the old regime wins by a wide margin instead.
+The break-even point moves with every rupee of deduction.

 Numbers Head-to-Head